 History of HIPAA

-The history of HIPAA starts in the early 1990s, when it first became apparent that the medical industry would become more efficient by computerizing medical records.
+The history of HIPAA started in the early 1990s when it first became apparent that the medical industry would become more efficient by computerizing medical records.
 The industry also needed new standards regarding the management of healthcare data.
 These standards included rules regarding the portability of medical information as well as the establishment and protection of a patient’s right to medical privacy.

 While the law itself was passed in 1996, the actual details of the law were left to future specifications by Congress, as well as the Secretary of Health and Human Services.
 As a result, the history of HIPAA involved a few extra steps before it became the law we know today.